Air Force ROTC Program Overview

 Fifth Year (If Applicable)

 Cadets requiring a fifth year to complete their major may choose, with AFROTC approval, to delay their commissioning in order to study for one additional year.
-During this fifth year, they are not active participants in the ROTC curriculum.
-They do not enroll in any academic ROTC courses, and are not required to attend all physical training and leadership lab sessions.
-Fifth year cadets retain their POC rank, but do not hold leadership positions within the cadet wing.
+Fifth year cadets do not attend Air Force ROTC academic classes.